mvartani76/DGMD-E-27-Spring2016-P3/README.md

 ## Navigation

 The site has a navigation bar below the header image of each page.
 The navigation bar is responsive and toggles (uses a hamburger button) for the small screen size.
-The navigation bar is also expanded, incorpartes top-bar adn the dropdown features.
-The code below shows the navigation bar for **index.php** (starting at line 28 in **index.php**).
+The navigation bar is also expanded, incorporates top-bar and the dropdown features.
+The code below shows the navigation bar for **index.php** (starting at **line 28** in **index.php**).

 ```HTML
 <div class="title-bar" data-responsive-toggle="nav-menu" data-hide-for="medium">